A tableau formula for eta polynomials: Stanley symmetric functions and skew elements

 are symmetric functions in $x$.
 The $E_w$ are the {\em type D Stanley symmetric functions}, introduced and studied in \cite{BH, L}.

 Let $y=(y_1,y_2,\ldots)$.
 The Billey-Haiman {\em type D Schubert polynomials} $\DS_w(x\,;y)$ for $w\in \wt{W}_{n+1}$ are defined by expanding the formal product

 The above definition is equivalent to the one in \cite{BH}.
+Observe that $\DS_w(x\,;y)$ is a polynomial in the $y$ variables, whose coefficients are formal power series in the $x$ variables.
 One checks that $\DS_w$ is stable under the natural inclusion of $\wt{W}_n$ in $\wt{W}_{n+1}$, and hence well defined for $w\in \wt{W}_\infty$.
 We also deduce the following result from (\ref{defE}) and (\ref{defD}).

 \begin{prop} Let $w\in \wt{W}_\infty$ and $x'=(x'_1,x'_2,\ldots)$.
 Then we have

 and

 where the sums are over all reduced factorizations $uv=w$ in $\wt{W}_\infty$. \end{prop}